 "Were certainly aware of some sensitivities among rock climbers that might access that site, and the licensed tour operators that might take groups there," he said.
 "So we're hoping to alleviate people's fears... amongst some sections of the community...
 Traditional Owners want to close down all climbing in Mount Arapiles - that's not the case."

 He said a number of different activities would have taken place around the site, which was rediscovered "incidentally".

 "In terms of being a quarry site, that involves the manufacture of stone tools, so it's an industrial area, I guess.
 The rock art side of things also suggests a ceremonial type of aspect to it as well," he said.

 Earlier: BARENGI Gadjin Land Council says it has rediscovered rock art at Declaration Crag, at the base of Mount Arapiles.

-It has prompted the traditional owners organisation and Parks Victoria, which co-manage the Arapiles-Tooan State Park, to request people avoid the area.
+It has prompted the Traditional Owners organisation and Parks Victoria, which co-manage the Arapiles-Tooan State Park, to request that people avoid the area.

 The area, also known as Taylors Rock, is popular with rock climbers, being 15 metres from a road and with 35 different climbs possible, according to user-edited rock climbing website thecrag.com.

 In a statement, Parks Victoria and BGLC said the site included "dozens of painted motifs, plus artefact scatters and quarry sites".